CMSgov/bluebutton-site-static/_drafts/Installing-a-Nodejs-client-application.md

 cd bluebutton-sample-client-nodejs/
 ```

 The next step is to configure the serverAuth file.
-This file holds the client ID and Client Secret
+This file holds the Client ID and Client Secret
 that is associated with your application in the Blue Button 2.0 API.
 It also contains the URL for the API.